 This is particularly handy when we are trying to stop something when the page is unfocused, like stopping a video or audio file from playing, or stopping the tracking of a user's location.

 React Navigation provides a hook that returns a boolean indicating whether the screen is focused or not.

 The hook will return

 true when the screen is focused and

-withNavigationFocus passes a prop on every focus change, it will cause our component to re-render when we focus and unfocus a screen.
-Using this higher order component may introduce unnecessary component re-renders as a screen comes in and out of focus.
+useIsFocused hook will cause our component to re-render when we focus and unfocus a screen.
+Using this hook component may introduce unnecessary component re-renders as a screen comes in and out of focus.
 This could cause issues depending on the type of action we're calling on focusing.
 Hence we recommend to use this hook only if you need to trigger a re-render.
 For side-effects such as subscribing to events or fetching data, use the methods described above.

 This example is also documented in the